 - 1. Death by Natural Causes The employer must report workplace fatalities caused by natural causes, including heart attacks.
 The DM will then decide whether to investigate the incident, understanding that heat stress may have played a role in the incident. - 2.
 Workplace Violence The employer must report fatalities caused by incidents of workplace violence to NV OSHA.
 The DM or designee will determine whether or not the incident will be investigated. - 3.
 Motor Vehicle Accidents - A. NV OSHA requires reporting of all motor vehicle accidents.
-However, jurisdictional authority to investigate motor vehicle accidents on public roads is retained by the a.
-NV OSHA'S AUTHORITY TO DIRECT RESCUE OPERATIONS

-- Nevada Department of Public Safety.
+However, jurisdictional authority to investigate motor vehicle accidents on public roads is retained by the Nevada Department of Public Safety.
 NV OSHA retains authority to investigate all motor vehicle accidents that occur on private roads and property. - B. While NV OSHA does not investigate motor vehicle accidents on public roads, such incidents must still be recorded on the employer's OSHA 300 Log of Work-Related Injuries and Illnesses.